allmarkedup/purl/README.md

 $.url('http://allmarkedup.com/folder/dir/example/index.html').segment(); // returns ['folder','dir','example','index.html']
 ```

-Fragment parameters or segments
+Fragment parameters and/or segments
 -------------------------------

-Some sites and apps also use the hash fragment to store query string-style key value pairs (eg. `http://test.com/#sky=blue&grass=green`), or slash-delimited paths (eg. `http://test.com/#/about/us/`).
+Some sites and apps also use the hash fragment to store querystring-style key value pairs (eg. `http://test.com/#sky=blue&grass=green`), or slash-delimited paths (eg. `http://test.com/#/about/us/`).

 There are two methods available for extracting information from fragments of these types - `.fparam()` and `.fsegment()`, both of which behave indentically to their `.param()` and `.segment()` counterparts but act on the fragment rather than the main URL.